JamesOQ/Tunning-Up-Music-Highway/README.md

 1. [Recent Crashes in Madison and Henderson Counties Dataset](https://github.com/JamesOQ/Tuning-Up-Music-Highway/blob/main/datasets/Overall%20geospatial%20crash%20data%20for%20Madison%20and%20Henderson%20counties.csv),
 2. [Serious Injuries and Fatalities I-40 Dataset](https://github.com/JamesOQ/Tuning-Up-Music-Highway/blob/main/datasets/Serious%20Injuries%20and%20Fatalities%20Data%20for%20I-40%20Tennessee.csv).

-Note that the first dataset only includes three features: latitutde, longitude, and crash type.
-While we did reach out to the responsible Tennessee state department to see if we could get a "Recent Crashes" dataset as detailed as the "Serious Injuries and Fatalities" dataset and recieved a reply, we never received that more detailed dataset.
+Note that the first dataset only includes three features: latitude, longitude, and crash type.
+While we did reach out to the responsible Tennessee state department to see if we could get a "Recent Crashes" dataset as detailed as the "Serious Injuries and Fatalities" dataset and received a reply, we never received that more detailed dataset.

 &nbsp;&nbsp;&nbsp;&nbsp; Next, since the exact time and date of most crashes in the "Serious Injuries and Fatalities" dataset were recorded, but not the weather condition and road wetness at the time of each crash, we set out to create a data pipeline which would query a historical weather API to automatically add weather information to each crash datapoint.
 We did this by creating a Python notebook which queries the [Visual Crossing](https://www.visualcrossing.com/) weather API to update our dataset with the corresponding weather condition at each crash.
 That notebook can be found [here](https://github.com/JamesOQ/Tuning-Up-Music-Highway/blob/main/Code/Weather%20data%20API%20query.ipynb).
 We also added a graded road wetness feature by finding the cumulative rainfall total six hours before the time each crash occurred using the grading:
 - more than 5 inches of cumulative rainfall is labeled as 'soaking',